desprdo/solana-swap-examples/README.md

 performSwap();
 ```

+## What This Does

+- Prepares swap parameters
+- Fetches serialized swap transaction from SolXtence API
+- Deserializes and signs the transaction
+- Sends the transaction to Solana network

 ## Notes
+- Docs for the API used in examples: https://docs.solxtence.com/swap
+- SolXtence API handles routing through various Solana AMMs (Moonshot, Pump.fun, Raydium, Jupiter...).

-- These examples are for educational purposes.
-Always handle private keys securely in production environments.
+- Examples are for educational purposes.
+Secure private keys in production.
-- The API is accessed at `https://swap.solxtence.com/swap`.
-Check their documentation for the most up-to-date endpoint information.
-- You'll need a Solana wallet and some SOL for transaction fees to run these examples.
+- Requires a Solana wallet with enough SOL for transaction fees

-## Contributing
+## Contribute

-Feel free to add examples in other languages or improve the existing ones.
-Pull requests are welcome! ✨
+Feel free to add examples in other languages or improve existing ones.
+Pull requests welcome.